-In line with the priority agenda of the ALMA chair, His Excellency President Umaro Sissoco Embaló, Liberia has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard, but this is not yet posted on the ALMA Scorecard Hub.
-The country is considering establishing an End Malaria Council and Fund to enhance domestic resource mobilization and multisectoral action.
+In line with the priority agenda of the ALMA chair, President Advocate Duma Gideon Boko, Liberia has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard, but this is not yet posted on the ALMA Scorecard Hub.
+The country has recently launched an End Malaria Council and Fund to enhance domestic resource mobilization and multi-sectoral action.
 The country has launched their ALMA youth corps.